klaasnotfound/vegeo-backend/README.md

 docker compose up
 ```

-_Note:_ The vegeo Docker image supports `linux/arm64` and `linux/amd64`, so it should work on a Mac (both Apple Silicon and Intel) as well as on Windows and Linux.
+_Note:_ The Docker image supports `linux/arm64` and `linux/amd64`, so it should work on a Mac (both Apple Silicon and Intel) as well as on Windows and Linux.
 If your architecture doesn't match you will want to open the `docker-compose.yaml` file, replace `image: klaasnotfound/vegeo:latest` with `build: .` and run `docker compose up` again.
 The build will take a few minutes.

 ---